Yên Bái mutiny: Military mutiny

-VNQDD uprising
+VNQDĐ uprising

 On the same evening, the two VNQDĐ insurrectionary attempts in the Sơn Dương sector also failed.
-When Nhu saw the light flashing from Lam Thao, he ordered his men—numbering around 40—to enter Hung Hoa and head for the barracks, to raid the Garde indigène post.
+When Nhu saw the light flashing from Lâm Thao, he ordered his men—numbering around 40—to enter Hưng Hóa and head for the barracks, to raid the Garde indigène post.
 Nhu's men traversed the streets and avoided passing the French administrative offices and arrived at the military complex, shouting at the Vietnamese sentries to open the doors and join the revolt.
 One of the VNQDĐ militants carried a banner saying "Revolutionary Armed Forces: Every Sacrifice for the Liberation of the Fatherland and the Vietnamese People".
 They had banked on their countrymen joining them, but instead were met with gunfire.
 The VNQDĐ responded by throwing bombs over the walls and setting fire to a side door.
 They then forced their way in and focused their attack on the residence of the commanding officer, but he managed to escape.
 Three of the men penetrated the officers' compound to mount a search.
 The colonial forces were stronger and easily repelled the VNQDĐ group, who retreated and headed towards the river.
 However, their three comrades were in the compound searching for the commanding officer and did not hear the signal to retreat.
 Nevertheless, they were able to escape after the colonial troops had already dispersed their VNQDĐ colleagues.
 The French captured three other men and 17 unused bombs.